Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Triangulated graphs

 We now prove that every triangulated \qc graph whose corresponding labeling is angular can be transformed into a \qc graph that satisfies the conditions of Lemma~\ref{le:4-constrained-drawing}.

 {Let $(G,Q)$ be a triangulated \qc graph whose corresponding labeling $A_Q$ is angular.
-Then, there exists a quasi-triangulated \qc graph $(G^*,Q^*)$ such that \begin{inparaenum}[(i)] \item the labeling~$A_{Q^*}$ of $(G^*,Q^*)$ is angular and no internal angle has category $180^\circ$ in $A_{Q^*}$, and \item $(G^*,Q^*)$ contains a $1$-subdivision of $G$ as a subgraph.
+Then, there exists a quasi-triangulated \qc graph $(G^*,Q^*)$ such that \begin{inparaenum}[(i)] \item the labeling~$A_{Q^*}$ of $(G^*,Q^*)$ is angular and no internal angle has category $180^\circ$ in $A_{Q^*}$; \item $G^*$ has at most $3n-1$ vertices; and \item $G^*$ contains a $1$-subdivision of $G$ as a spanning subgraph.
 Also, $(G^*,Q^*)$ can be constructed in linear time. \end{inparaenum} }

 \begin{lemma} \lemmafourconstrainedaugmentation \end{lemma}